Supplement

 Bernard Meehan suggests there may be a twofold error.
 Firstly, that a scribal slip-up has converted 949 (DCCCCXLIX) into 969 (DCCCCLXIX), and, secondly, that Malcolm son of Kenneth (Malcolm II) has been confused with Malcolm son of Donald (Malcolm I): “It is just possible that the scribe intended to write DCCCCXLIX (949), when King Malcolm I is recorded as having plundered the English as far as the Tees.”
 Malcolm I’s raid is recorded in the Scottish Chronicle preserved in the Poppleton Manuscript.
 It is not absolutely dated, but placed in “the 7th year of his reign”, and the Annals of Ulster place an event dated to his 10th year in 952.

-Uhtred’s marriage to Styr’s daughter is said to have been conditional on Uhtred killing Styr’s enemy, Thurbrand.
-What became of the daughter isn’t mentioned, but Uhtred would appear to have failed to keep his side of the bargain, since it was a Thurbrand (presumably the same man) who would eventually be the agent of Uhtred’s death (see Ironside).
+Uhtred’s marriage to Styr’s daughter, who was called Sigen, is said to have been conditional on Uhtred killing Styr’s enemy, Thurbrand.
+What became of Sigen isn’t mentioned, but Uhtred would appear to have failed to keep his side of the bargain, since it was a Thurbrand (presumably the same man) who would eventually be the agent of Uhtred’s death (see Ironside).

 The formula Symeon uses to date this siege is: Cnut died in 1035; it occurred in the 5th year of the reign of his son, Harold, which was also the 20th year of Bishop Edmund at Durham.
 Symeon later mentions that Edmund died during his 23rd year in the bishopric.
 In the Historia Regum, Edmund’s elevation to the bishopric is placed in 1020, and his death in 1042.